lilsunny243/treasury-proposals/cloudflare-enterprise-2021-august-to-october/README.md

 ## The Financial Support

-We have received financial support from Treasury during the past month, and such support proved fruitful.
+We have received financial support from the Polkadot treasury during the past month, and such support proved fruitful.
 This proposal is for financing Subscan's upgrade to the Cloudflare enterprise plan, which amounts to 967 DOTs.
-This includes 5000 $USD per month, and 3 months (August 2021 ~ October 2021) in total, according to the EMA30 price `1 DOT ≈ 15.5 $USD` in July 20th.
+This includes 5000 $USD per month, and 3 months in total (August 2021 ~ October 2021), according to the EMA30 price `1 DOT ≈ 15.5 $USD`.

 The quotation of the enterprise plan for Subscan can be found on [GitHub](https://github.com/itering/subscan-treasury-proposals/blob/master/cloudflare-enterprise-2021-august-to-october/cloudflare-enterprise-quotation.xlsx).

-In case we missed any information or you have any questions, please feel free to inquire us.
+In case we missed any information or you have any questions, please feel free to send us an inquiry.

 ## References